ErikUmble/hackrpi-2024/README.md

 OPENAI_API_KEY=<Your OpenAI key>
 FLASK_KEY=<long random key>
 ```
+We used a Google Cloud project with service accounts which have roles (permissions) enabling them to use
+Firebase Admin, Google Speech-to-Text, and Google Speech.
+Service agents authenticate via a .json credentials
+file.
+If you also use a Google Cloud Project, you'll need to share the path to your credentials
-You also need to update `Dockerfile` and `docker-compose.yml` with your GOOGLE_APPLICATION_CREDENTIALS filepath
+files in the `.env` file where we indicate `<JSON filename>`.
+You also need to update `Dockerfile` and
-and Firebase credentials path.
+`docker-compose.yml` with your GOOGLE_APPLICATION_CREDENTIALS filepath and Firebase credentials path.
 Note that you need to configure the Google Maps key to enable Places Search and Text Search.
 Firebase and
 Google Application Credentials are best kept in their provided JSON files, and pointed to by this `.env`.
+If you choose not to use a Google Cloud project, you'll be authenticating to the Google Cloud API in a
+different way and may not need the Google and Firebase json files.

 Now you can run
 ```bash